nikkihekmat/student2/_posts/2023-09-06-W3_Review_Ticket.md

     - My minor goals for the past 2 weeks: accomplishing baby steps to fix technical issues
 - Technical progress: added complexity to home page (more images) and Time Box notes
 - Will use this as a time to demo key technicals described in hacks
+    - use of jupyter notebook
+    - personilzation with python
 - Will show personalized use of Python, HTML, and Linux Bash in Pair Showcase Notebook with partner

 - Leave time for follow up questions